cschlonsok/retropie-moonlight-installer/README.md

-# Theme for Moonlight Theme in EmulationStation
+# Theme for Moonlight in EmulationStation
 This installs the images for Moonlight.

 # Installation